-- A requirement for states to pursue medical insurance from custodial parents in appropriate cases where the insurance was not provided by the non-custodial parent, and to recover unpaid co-pays, deductibles and medical costs. - h.
+- a.
+A requirement that the federal Administration for Children and Families define work activities for TANF. - b.
+Redefinition of which adults were required to participate in WorkFirst activities. - c.
+Recalibration of the TANF caseload reduction credit, replacing the FFY 1995 base year with a base year of FFY 2005. - d.
+Establishment of the TANF work verification requirements for states, under which states could now lose up to five percent of the TANF federal block grant for failure to comply. - e.
+Disallowance of states from using federal child support performance incentive funds to draw down federal matching funds, effective October 1, 2007. - f.
+A requirement for states to charge families that had never received TANF-funded assistance an annual fee of \$25 if the state collected at least \$500 in support. - g.
+A requirement for states to pursue medical insurance from custodial parents in appropriate cases where the insurance was not provided by the non-custodial parent, and to recover unpaid co-pays, deductibles and medical costs. - h.
 Changes gave states the option to pass through to TANF families up to \$100 per month in child support for one child and up to \$200 per month in child support for two or more children, and to disregard that assistance to the family as income for TANF.
-States could choose to make this change effective October 1, 2008. - Limits on the amount of child support that TANF recipients must assign to the State.
+States could choose to make this change effective October 1, 2008.

+i.
+Limits on the amount of child support that TANF recipients must assign to the state.
 Effective October 1, 2009 or one year earlier (at state option), the allowable assignment would be limited to the amount of child support due to the custodial parent for each month that TANF was received by the family (limited to the total amount of TANF expended).
-Past due (unpaid) child support would no longer be assigned to the State.
+Past due (unpaid) child support would no longer be assigned to the state